-Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
+Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to process vast amounts of data.

 EMR utilizes a hosted Hadoop framework running on Amazon EC2 and Amazon S3.

-Most commonly used for log analysis, financial analysis, or extract, translate and loading (ETL) activities.
+Most used for log analysis, financial analysis, or extract, translate and loading (ETL) activities.